EthanEscutia/LightsOut/README.md

 You gain 100 points each time you move and 1000 per round win!
 Each round gets progressively harder, at first only enemies increase but after there are 9 the game moves faster and faster up to a difficulty of 7, which is 5 times faster!
 If you get caught in the same spot as a red YOU LOSE!!!
+As an added challege if you flip the switch before starting the game you can activate hard mode.
+Hard mode increases the enemies and difficulty at the start, and alters the way each light is displayed.
+Each light is displayed one at a time and only once requiring more and quick memorization.